 - Adjusting Gross Receipts for General Liability – Some carriers are allowing policyholders to make mid-term adjustments to their expected receipts and / or payroll for 2020 to reflect lost business due to coronavirus.
 If your policy is rated based on gross receipts or payroll; check with your Ollis/Akers/Arney Advisor to see if an adjustment can be made to reduce your premiums to reflect lost revenues and lower payroll.

-Coming Soon – Information on Premium Finance Arrangements!
+Call Us for Information on Premium Finance Arrangements!

 Families First | CARES Act | Paycheck Protection Program & more…